windsurfer99/ST_StreamLabs-Water-Flow/README.md

 This displays the gallons used this calendar year (as reported by the StreamLabs cloud).
 ## Idiosyncrasies
 ### Polling
+I was not able to determine a method to subscribe for StreamLabs alerts using an API Key interface (I assume a mechanism doesn't
 ### Water Usage